ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

 \subsection{Quantitative results}

-\textbf{Scale Search Improves Video Consistency.} We compare \ours with the baselines trained for long video generation in terms of multiple benchmarks. \textbf{Vbench}: As shown in Table~\ref{tab:mainexp}, we find that the videos generated by \ours are significantly more preferred compared with the baseline.
-Videos generated by the base model decoding are of the lowest quality.
-While increasing inference compute via BoN shows improvement, they still fall short compared with \ours search.
-The computational cost of BoN(3) is comparable to that of our method when configured with k = 3.
-In contrast, the computational cost of BoN(5) significantly exceeds that of our approach.
+\textbf{Scale Search Improves Video Consistency.} We compare \ours with the baselines in terms of multiple benchmarks. \textbf{Vbench}: As shown in Table~\ref{tab:mainexp}, we find that the videos generated by \ours are significantly more preferred compared with the baseline.
+While increasing inference compute via BoN shows improvement, they still fall short compared with \ours.
 Although its consistency has improved, our method outperforms BoN(5) across all evaluated aspects.
-The long videos obtained using \ours search not only significantly \emph{ehnance consistency}, but also provide \emph{high quality} video frames. \textbf{FVD and IS}: As illustrated in Fig.~\ref{fig:fvd_is}, our approach outperforms all the compared methods including PVDM-L (400-400s)~\cite{yu2023pvdm}, which employs a chunked autoregressive generation strategy.
-Note that PVDM-L (400-400s) iteratively generates 16 frames conditioned on the previous outputs over 400 diffusion steps.
+The long videos obtained using \ours search significantly \emph{ehnance consistency} and provide \emph{high quality} video frames. \textbf{FVD and IS}: As illustrated in Fig.~\ref{fig:fvd_is}, our approach outperforms all the compared methods including PVDM-L (400-400s)~\cite{yu2023pvdm}, which employs a chunked autoregressive generation strategy.
+Note that PVDM-L iteratively generates 16 frames conditioned on the previous outputs over 400 diffusion steps.